armanulalam/Sports-Activity-Recognizer/docs/index.md

 ---

 # Sports Activity Recognizer
-Can classify 15 different types of sports<br/>
+This web app can classify 15 different types of sport activites<br/>
 The types are following: <br/>
 1. archery
 2. baseball swing